imrancio/blog/content/posts/first-post/index.md

    - theme should apply to most elements on-screen, including code blocks
 5. Tagging posts with keywords and filtering by keywords

-> tl;dr - I found an [open-source](https://github.com/divyanshu013/blog) blog site generator that had most of the features I was looking for, with beautiful design aestethics.
+> tl;dr - I found an [open-source](https://github.com/divyanshu013/blog) blog site generator that had most of the features I was looking for, with beautiful design aesthetics.
 >
 > So I forked the repo and added some features to it.
 Read along to learn more...